 The app, making use of the device’s Internet connection, allows sending and receiving text messages, emojis, stickers, cam shots & videos, photos & videos, GIFs, voice recordings and location.

 Messenger does support voice and video calling with your contacts and also allows creating and joining group chats, but doesn’t support sending documents or other file types.
+You can also use search in conversation feature to retrieve chat history.

 Messenger, like Allo, shows the status of messages using ticks wherein a single tick means sent, a single tick with color means delivered and a receiver’s thumbnail means that the message has been read by the receiver.
 The app even allows sending/receiving money to/from contacts easily (only in the US).